Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Parametric study of optimal rank value Effect of SVD compression on SHRED performance

-From Fig.\ \ref{fig:spectra} we observe that the PSD spectra for the SHRED-reconstructed fields (full colored lines) generally deviates from both the compressed (dashed-star lines) and the ground truth (black solid line) for a range of chosen rank.
-Specifically, in the energy-containing region at low wavenumbers, the compressed spectra follow ground truth closely, whereas the reconstructed field spectra appear to be more reduced with higher rank truncation.
-We take this as an indication that it is SHRED itself, not the SVD compression, that contributes the most to the spectral error of reconstructed fields for the large-to-intermediate scales.
+\rjo{ To get a first impression of the effect of compression on the flow and the reconstruction with SHRED, consider Fig.\ \ref{fig:spectra}.
+We }{From Fig.\ 12 we} observe that the \ajo{1D} PSD spectra for the SHRED-reconstructed fields (full colored lines) generally deviates from both the compressed (dashed-star lines) and the ground truth (black solid line) for a range of \rjo{ chosen rank. }{compression levels.} Specifically, in the energy-containing region at low wavenumbers, the compressed spectra follow ground truth closely \ajo{ for all but the very highest compression level (lowest rank, $r=25$) } , whereas the reconstructed field spectra appear to \rjo{ be more reduced with }{deviate further from ground truth for the} higher rank \rjo{ truncation. }{values (right panel),} We take this as an indication that it is SHRED itself, not the SVD compression, that contributes the most to the spectral error of reconstructed fields for the large-to-intermediate scales. \ajo{We return to this point in \S \ref{sec:app1}2.}

-To quantify error as a function of rank number, the selected error metrics are averaged depthwise, and calculated for a range of rank truncation numbers.
-Fig.\ \ref{fig:r_params} shows the rank-dependency of the SHRED error metrics for all four cases.
-The metrics are normalized by their largest value for scaling and comparison purposes.
-The chosen rank truncation number for all of the SHRED analysis in Section \ref{sec:results}, are marked by the dashed black lines.
-The range of the rank analysis is different between simulation and experimental cases, due to the difference in total number of modes (equal to number of time steps).
-For example, the full rank of the experiments is $r=900$. while for the DNS cases it is $10900$ for S1 and $12500$ for S2.
+To quantify \rjo{error}{the performance of SHRED} as a function of rank \rjo{number, we make use of the error metrics from \S \ref{sec:method_metrics}, averaging them in depth for SHRED applied to data compressed with}{used in the data compression step, the selected error metrics are averaged depthwise, and calculated for} a range of rank \rjo{values.}{truncation values.} Figure \ref{fig:r_params} shows the rank-dependency of the SHRED error metrics for all four \rjo{cases}{datasets.
+The metrics are normalized by the error values at the rank we use for our main results, i.e. $r=225$ for S1, $r=250$ for S2 and $r=100$ for E1 and E2} for scaling and comparison purposes. \rjo{The chosen rank truncation number for all of the SHRED analysis in Sec.\ \ref{sec:results}, are}{This rank value is} marked by the dashed black lines.\djo{ in each panel.} The range of the rank \rjo{analysis}{values we test} is different between simulation and experimental \replace{cases, }{ datasets, } due to the difference in total number of modes \djo{(equal to number of time steps).
+For example,} \ajo{ --- } the full rank of the experiments is $r=900$. while for the DNS \djo{ cases } it is $10900$ for S1 and $12500$ for S2.